CloudCannon/justice-jekyll-bookshop-template/site/collections/_posts/2021-07-28-real-estate-flipping.md

   description:
   image: 'https://unsplash.it/600/450?image=737&a=.png'
   prevent_indexing: false
+blurb: Flipping is a term used primarily in the US to describe purchasing a revenue-generating asset and quickly reselling it for profit.
 ---

 Flipping is a term used primarily in the US to describe purchasing a revenue-generating asset and quickly reselling it for profit.